asheesh4545/Real-Time-Streaming-Project-with-Smartphone-Sensor-Data/README.md

     - Choose "Author from scratch", provide a function name, and select a Python runtime.

 2. **Deploy Python Code**
-    - After creating your function, upload your Python code.
+    - After creating your function, upload or copy paste the the lambda_function.py from the repo.
 This code should process the incoming sensor data and forward it to Kafka.
     ```python
     # Example Python code snippet for Lambda function
     def lambda_handler(event, context):